 Financially speaking, Tennessee Promise paid an average of $1,120 per eligible student in 2015 after additional state and federal funds were applied to tuition costs.
 The program has faced criticism, however, for taking money from other lottery-funded scholarships.
-Tennessee Congressman Steve Cohen said in a press release from 2015, “Tennessee Promise takes $500 per year from college students who worked hard in high school to earn the Tennessee HOPE Lottery Scholarship to attend a four-year college or community college” (“Cohen Statement”).
-Cohen further criticizes Tennessee Promise for not supplying financial assistance for additional college costs, such as books and school supplies, and allowing “wealthier and less-accomplished students” take advantage of the scholarship as well (“Cohen Statement”).
-While a more financially stable student who may not have made the grades in high school to attend a four-year university would be able to use Tennessee Promise, the demographic statistics mentioned earlier prove that Tennessee Promise is primarily used by low-income and first-generation college students.
+Tennessee Congressman Steve Cohen said in a press release from 2015, “Tennessee Promise takes $500 per year from college students who worked hard in high school to earn the Tennessee HOPE Lottery Scholarship to attend a four-year college or community college” (Cohen Statement).
+Cohen further criticizes Tennessee Promise for not supplying financial assistance for additional college costs, such as books and school supplies, and allowing “wealthier and less-accomplished students” take advantage of the scholarship as well (Cohen Statement).
+While a more financially stable student who may not have made sufficient grades in high school to attend a four-year university would be able to use Tennessee Promise, the demographic statistics mentioned earlier prove that Tennessee Promise is primarily used by low-income and first-generation college students.

 As far as academic costs are concerned, a study noted in The Philadelphia Inquirer revealed that students are not necessarily receiving a lower-quality education by attending community colleges at a low cost.
 The study was conducted by Pennsylvania State University and the University of Illinois at Chicago where researchers discovered that students at four-year universities do not learn at a faster rate than community college students.
 Researchers came to this conclusion after comparing the reading comprehension, math, and critical thinking skills of first-year students from 16 states and a combination of universities, private liberal arts colleges, and community colleges.
 The same group of students were then tested in these academic areas and compared again the following year.
 In fact, in this study there were no negative impacts found on the pace that community college students learn when compared to the pace that students learn while receiving university educations.
 Another study done by the University of Michigan found that community college transfer students at four-year universities had the same graduation rates as students who had attended the university for four years (King).

 The author pointed out that one disadvantage for students attending community college is that their school probably will not offer the same amount of extracurricular activities as a university or equivalent sports programs.
 Additionally, King explained that some students fear the possibility of not successfully transferring credits from a community college to a four-year school, which could delay their higher educational path.
 One solution for this concern, known as “articulation agreements,” has emerged between community colleges and four-year universities in the past decade.
 Articulation agreements allow community colleges to coordinate their degree requirements with degree requirements at four-year universities for a smoother transferring process.
-Lee Grugel, Chancellor of the University of Wisconsin Centers argued "If a kid really wants to get away from home, community college is looked down upon.
+Lee Grugel, Chancellor of the University of Wisconsin Centers, argued "If a kid really wants to get away from home, community college is looked down upon.
 But if what they want is quality education, personal attention and affordability, then it makes a lot of sense" (King).

 Criticisms of Tennessee Promise